 Lehigh Valley American Regions Math League team

-The Lehigh Valley team will have five teams of 15 people, the Fire, the Ice, the Lightning, the Thunder, and the Storm.
-Selection for the teams is based on score on the Lehigh Contest, performance in practices, and scores on the AMC and AIME, and in MathCounts.
-The 2013 roster has been selected.
+The 2018 Lehigh Valley team will again have five teams of 15 people, the Fire, the Ice, the Lightning, the Thunder, and the Storm.
+The roster has been selected.
+Selection for the 2018 team was based primarily on score on the Lehigh Contest March 3, 2018.
+Invitations were sent out by email on March 4.
+Performance in practices, and scores on the AMC and AIME, and in MathCounts will also be important in determining placement among our five teams.
 Practices are held at Lehigh University Sundays from 3:30 to 6:00.

-In recent years, the team has included many students from 75 or more miles away from Lehigh in all directions, including New Jersey.
+In recent years, the team has included many students from 75 or more miles away from Lehigh in all directions, including New Jersey and Delaware.
 Students whose schools participate in the Central Jersey Math League are not eligible to be on the LV ARML team, nor are students from West-Windsor Plainsboro High School.

 Although ARML consists of difficult questions in high school mathematics, we have found that talented middle school students can perform very successfully at ARML.
 The 2010 national champion Lehigh Valley Fire team included an eighth grader and a seventh grader among its 15 members.
 One way for prospective students to decide whether they might fit into the team is to look at some of the old Lehigh math contests.
-Out of the 40 questions on the 2012 contest, people on the Storm team answered 10-16 correctly, the Thunder team answered 12-20 correctly, on Lightning 14-22, on Ice 18-30, and on Fire 24-39.
+Out of the 40 questions on the 2017 contest, most people on the Storm team answered 15-20 correctly, the Thunder team answered 17-23 correctly, on Lightning 20-25, on Ice 24-27, and on Fire 26-35.
 Many other factors are taken into account for team placement, but these scores correlate highly with team placement.

-If on May 31 we have more than 75 people who want to go, then those not selected to one of the five teams can go as alternates, although with five teams now, we will try to avoid having more than 75 people.
+If on June 1, 2018, we have more than 75 people who want to go, then those not selected to one of the five teams can go as alternates.
 Alternates go with the rest of the team, wear the LV T-shirt, but participate on a team of alternates from various areas.
 Many LV ARML members have gone as alternates in past years and enjoyed the experience.

-In 2012 all costs were covered by our sponsors.
-This should again be true in 2013.
+In 2017 all costs were covered by our sponsors.
+This should again be true in 2018.
 The primary sponsor of the team is Paul Martino, who graduated from North Penn HS in 1992 and Lehigh Univ in 1995.
-He founded several Silicon Valley companies, including tribe.net and most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past six years.
-Other sponsors are Google and Lehigh University Department of Mathematics and President's Office.
+He founded several Silicon Valley companies, most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past eleven years.
+Other sponsors are Google, Lehigh University Department of Mathematics, Chiying Cable, and Rotor Bearing Technology and Software.
 Any corporation interested in sponsoring a portion of the expenses of the Lehigh Valley ARML team should contact Don Davis.

 More information about Lehigh Valley ARML team